 Inspired by the flavours of Australasia (just like their main menu), Sunset’s Afternoon Tea is packed full of goodies and is best suited to those with a bit of a sweet tooth.
-Scoff macarons, honey cake, ice cream and more – with drink options including cocktails, rosé and mocktails.
+Scoff macarons, honey cake, ice cream and more – with drink options including cocktails, rosé, mocktails, and a new addition for 2023, the frosé afternoon tea.
 For those who prefer something savoury, there’s a bento box to start with which is packed with sushi, edamame beans and other favourites, and can be finished off with Sunset’s very own frozen Pornstar Martini.
-Prices start at £22.50pp.
+Prices start at £26.50pp.
 Sunset by Australasia, 1 The Avenue, M3 3AP.

 7. 20 Stories

-An Afternoon Tea high up in the sky, 20 Stories offers a number of different options suited to different tastes – including a classic sandwich selection, an Afternoon Tea packed out with tiers of tasty sweet treats (that look as good as they taste), and a scone selection – again, replicating the traditional Afternoon Tea.
+An afternoon tea high up in the sky, 20 Stories offers a number of different options suited to different tastes – including a classic sandwich selection, an afternoon tea packed out with tiers of tasty sweet treats (that look as good as they taste), and a scone selection – again, replicating the traditional afternoon tea.
 Each offering can be enjoyed with tea, or paired with cocktails for a boozier affair.
-Prices start at just £20pp.
+Prices start at £35pp.
 20 Stories, NO. 1, 1 Hardman Square, M3 3EB.

-Part traditional, part suitable for those who aren’t totally mad on sandwiches, Malmaison‘s Afternoon Tea includes the choice of the ‘Classic Cream Tea’ which is full of scones, tarts and brownies, the ‘Mal Afternoon Tea’, which includes burger sliders, wraps, cakes and more, and a number of alcoholic versions including cocktails, prosecco and champagne.
+Part traditional, part suitable for those who aren’t totally mad on sandwiches, Malmaison‘s afternoon tea includes the choice of the ‘Classic Cream Tea’ which is full of scones, tarts and brownies, the ‘Mal Afternoon Tea’, which includes burger sliders, wraps, cakes and more, and a number of alcoholic versions including cocktails, prosecco and champagne.
 Fancy!
 For those who prefer a warm cuppa, there’s a huge list of teas to choose from.
-Prices start at just £12pp up to £27pp – depending on whether you opt for fizz or tea.
+Prices start at just £16.50pp up to £34pp – depending on whether you opt for fizz or tea.
 Malmaison, 1-3 Piccadilly, M1 3AQ.